basho/basho_docs/source/riak/references/appendices/comparisons/Riak-Compared-to-HBase.md

     <tr>
         <td>Multi-Datacenter Replication and Awareness</td>

 		<td>Riak features two distinct types of replication.
-Users can replicate to any number of nodes in one cluster (which is usually contained within one datacenter over a LAN) using the Apache 2.0 database.
+Users can replicate to any number of nodes in one cluster (which is usually contained within one datacenter over a LAN) using the Apache 2.0 licensed database.
 Riak Enterprise, Basho's commercial extension to Riak, is required for Multi-Datacenter deployments (meaning the ability to run active Riak clusters in N datacenters).
 		<ul>
 			<li><a href="http://basho.com/products/riak-enterprise/">Riak Enterprise</a></li>
 		</ul>